 Middle Eastern Inspired Lamb Stew

-About 20 minutes before serving add the potatoes and green beans, cook for 10 minutes.
+- About 20 minutes before serving to add the potatoes and green beans, cook for 10 minutes.

-10 minutes before serving lay the carrots on top, keep heat at a low simmer and cover for 5 minutes.
+- 10 minutes before serving lay the carrots on top, keep the heat at a low simmer and cover for 5 minutes.
 Remove from the heat.